rhollings/java-script/react&redux/README.md

 # Redux

 Redux is a state management framework that can be used with a number of different web technologies, including React.
+The first principle of Redux: all app state is held in a single state object in the store.
+Therefore, Redux provides reducer composition as a solution for a complex state model.

 # Props